vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/kubernetes/asp-with-oledb.md

   Because the MDAC is generally available on Windows Server nothing special is required during the build of this docker image.
 This Dockerfile can be considered the bare minimum to run a classic ASP application on PKS with or without database access.

-  The Dockerfile assumes that you have the contents of your web application in the wwwroot directory at the same level as the Dockerfile.
+  The Dockerfile assumes that you have the contents of your web application in the `wwwroot` directory at the same level as the Dockerfile

   ```bash
   FROM microsoft/iis